Orchextra/orchextra-ios-sdk/README.md

 Download [*Orchextra iOS-Sample-App*][ios-sample-app] to understand how to use the SDK.

 ### Requirements
-- ios 7 or later
+- iOS 7 or later

 ### Download SDK
 To use *Orchextra Core*, head on over to the [releases][releases] page, and download the latest build "Orchextra.zip".